 - Your details, including contact details and the best way for the SEN 0-25 team to contact you.

 - Your child or young person’s details.

-- Details, including contact details, of all the professionals involved with your child.
+- Details of all the professionals involved with your child.
 You can add as many of these as you need to using the ‘add contact’ button.
 You should include people like therapists, specialist teachers, health professionals, social care enablers, the educational psychologist etc.

 - Information about where your child currently goes to school, even if this is outside Devon.
 If your child isn’t in school, you can type in ‘elective home education’ or ‘child missing education’ and choose either of those options.
 You’ll also be asked for information about your child’s percentage of attendance.
 You can ask the school to tell you this, or it may be on any app your child’s school uses for payments and bookings, such as School Gateway.
 If you don’t have this information don’t worry, you can just leave that box blank.

 - Important information about your child.
 You’ll be asked about your child’s education, health and care needs as you see them.
 You’ll also be asked to say whether your child has been involved in the decision to ask for a needs assessment.
 If you choose ‘yes’ you will be asked to say what your child or young person’s views are, as well as giving your own.
 This includes saying what is working well at school and what isn’t.
 You’ll have another chance to send in your views and your child’s once the process starts, so don’t worry about getting too much detail down at this stage.
 You can find out more about what to include in this section in our ‘How to Guide’ to applying for an EHC needs assessment.

 Try and make the information you give brief and to the point.
 If you can’t answer some of the questions, don’t worry.
 Do what you can to answer as much as you can.
 The SEN 0-25 team will contact your child’s nursery, school or college for information too.